Tight Bounds for $\gamma$-Regret via the Decision-Estimation Coefficient: Introduction

-While several works have achieved upper bounds for the $\gamma$-regret of various combinatorial bandit problems, achieving lower bounds for $\gamma$-regret is challenging.
-Briefly, one reason for this is because at each round, it is possible to achieve \em negative \em $\gamma$-regret if $f^*(\pi_t) \geq \gamma \max_{\pi \in \Pi} f^*(\pi)$.
-Thus to prove a lower bound of, say, $\Delta T$ on the $\gamma$-regret, it no longer suffices to show that for, say, $T/2$ rounds, we have $\gamma$-regret greater than $2\Delta$, which is a standard approach in bandit lower bounds.
-More generally, lower bounds in terms of the Decision-Estimation Coefficient (DEC)~\citep{foster2021statistical}, or the constrained DEC~\citep{foster2023tight}, measures that characterize the regret of interactive decision making problems, are only tight up to constant factors at best.
-Thus, if we desire to show that the $\gamma$-regret is on the order of $\Delta T$ -- which is similar to the traditional regret being $\left(1 - \gamma + \Theta(\Delta)\right)T$ -- any lower bound which loses constant factors will only be able to show a traditional regret of $\Theta((1 - \gamma + \Delta)T)$, which does not translate to any meaningful bound on the $\gamma$-regret if $\Delta = o(1)$.
+While the DEC appears to be a promising candidate for understanding the $\gamma$-regret, the existing results in \citet{foster2021statistical} and \citet{foster2023tight} fall short of characterizing the $\gamma$-regret.
+Briefly, the reason for this is that the lower bounds in both works, and the upper bound in \citet{foster2023tight}, is only tight up to constant factors at best.
+Thus, if we desire to show that the $\gamma$-regret is on the order of $\Delta T$ -- which is similar to the traditional regret being $\left(1 - \gamma + \Theta(\Delta)\right)T$ -- any upper or lower bound which loses constant factors will only be able to show a traditional regret of $\Theta((1 - \gamma + \Delta)T)$, which does not translate to any meaningful bound on the $\gamma$-regret if $\Delta = o(1)$.

+Our main result is showing that a variant of the DEC, which we term the $\gamma$-DEC, does in fact characterize the $\gamma$-regret, in the sense of providing nearly matching upper and lower bounds in \eqref{eq:minimax}.
+We formally define the $\gamma$-DEC, parameterized by $\epsilon$ and denoted $\mathsf{dec}^{\gamma}_{\eps}$, in Definition~\ref{def:decc}.
+In the case that $\gamma = 1$, the $\gamma$-DEC essentially generalizes the constrained DEC of \citet{foster2023tight}.